Joséphine Vigouroux

-Atécole M, the relationship between parents and teachers is at the heart of our educational project.
-Indeed, we believe that it is by working together that we can achieve the most effective outcomes for all children.
-This means clear, open and respectful communication between teachers and parents, as well as a welcoming atmosphere in the school where everyone feels "at home".
+At école M, the relationship between parents and the teaching team is at the heart of our pedagogical project.
+Indeed, we believe that it's by working together that we can achieve the most effective results for all children.
+This implies clear, open and respectful communication between teachers and parents, as well as a welcoming atmosphere at school where everyone feels "at home".

-We offer parents the opportunity to participate in the daily life of the school whenever possible.
-Parents are welcome in the classroom in the morning and at the end of the day.
-Between 8:30 and 9:00, children can arrive with their parents, sit in the classroom and participate in activities or read a book together.
-This helps children (and parents) to feel more comfortable and also gives them the opportunity to talk with their child's teachers if necessary.
+We offer parents the opportunity to take part in the daily life of the school whenever possible.
+Parents are welcomed in the classroom in the morning and at the end of the day.
+Between 8:30 and 9 a.m., children can arrive with their parents, settle into the classroom and take part in activities or read a book together.
+This helps children (and parents) to feel more at ease, and also gives them the opportunity to talk to their child's teachers if necessary.

 We then offer a 20-minute time slot for the exit at the end of the day, to allow parents and children to leave in a relaxed manner and possibly to talk briefly to the teaching staff.

-At the same time, three individual meetings between teachers and parents are held each year to discuss the progress and needs of each child.
-Of course, other meetings can be organised throughout the year, and we are always happy to exchange with parents.
-Another important support for co-education atécole M is the Child's Booklet.
-Each child has a file containing all the objectives of his/her schooling in Maternelle, as well as a follow-up of the exchanges between teachers and parents throughout the year.
-Twice a year, it will be updated by the teachers and shared with the parents, so that the latter can in turn note the changes they have noticed in their child.
+At the same time, three individual meetings between teachers and parents are held each year to discuss each child's progress and needs.
+Of course, other meetings can be organized throughout the year, and we are always happy to exchange ideas with parents.
+Another important support for co-education at école M is the Livret de l'enfant.
+Each child has a file containing all the objectives of his or her schooling in preschool, as well as a record of exchanges between teachers and parents throughout the year.
+Twice a year, it will be updated by teachers and shared with parents, so that they in turn can note any changes they have noticed in their child.

-One of the most valuable things parents can do for their child is tovalue what they are doing at school by being curious.
-This can be done for example by sharing and asking questions, signing up for snack time or looking at the pictures together on Class Dojo, the parent/teacher app we use to share moments and pictures.
+One of the most valuable things parents can do for their child is tovalue what they do at school, by being curious.
+This can be done, for example, by sharing and asking questions, implementing a snack time or looking at photos together on Class Dojo, the parent/teacher app we use to share moments and photos.

-At the end of each term, the children take home their Life Binder to share with their families all the wonderful things they have achieved at school.
-Finally, please do not hesitate to let us know of any proposal to continue building this link between the school and the families.
-We would be delighted to support parents' initiatives in this area!
+At the end of each period, the children take home their Life Binder, to share with their families all the wonderful things they've accomplished at school.
+Finally, please don't hesitate to let us know of any suggestions you may have for continuing to build this link between school and families.
+We'd be delighted to support parents' initiatives in this area!

 Naomi Savory